 A Use Case diagram provides a convenient way of describing the scope of a System (or Entity).
-A System Boundary is used to mark the extent of the system and Actors (humans or systems that gain value from the system) are positioned outside the Boundary and Use Cases (the goals the Actors wish to achieve) are positioned inside the Boundary.
-It is not necessary to complete the detailed steps of the Use Cases but the Scenarios should be described to a level that will assist stakeholders in understanding the scope of the system.
+A System Boundary is used to mark the extent of the system; Actors (humans or systems that gain value from the system) are positioned outside the Boundary, and Use Cases (the goals the Actors intend to achieve) are positioned inside the Boundary.
+It is not necessary to complete the detailed steps of the Use Cases, but the Scenarios should be described to a level that will assist stakeholders in understanding the scope of the system.

 Learn More: Use Case Diagram

 User Stories provide a useful way of describing the goals that users are trying to achieve.
 These are written from the users' perspective and typically describe things they need to achieve as part of their role.
 Collectively they provide a high level definition of the scope of the system or initiative.
 While the User Stories are not typically analyzed until close to implementation, their high level descriptions provide a way of planning and determining what will be implemented as part of an iteration.